multi-build/multibuild/README.rst

-See the definition of ``build_multilinux`` in ``multibuild/travis_linux_steps.sh`` for the environment variables passed from travis-ci to the Manylinux1 container.
+See the definition of ``build_multilinux`` in ``multibuild/travis_linux_steps.sh`` for the environment variables passed from Travis CI to the Manylinux1 container.

 Once in the container, after sourcing the scripts above, the wrapper runs the real ``build_wheel`` function, which now comes (by default) from